-These guys specialise in internships and placements, so if you're looking to get some real world experience while you study, this is a good place to start your search.
+Student Employment Services (SES) specialises in internships and placements.
+If you want to get some real-world experience while studying, this is a good place to start.

-Milkround have hundreds of internships, placements, jobs and graduate schemes, and their website is super easy to navigate.
+Milkround has hundreds of internships, placements, jobs and graduate schemes.
+The website is also very easy to navigate.

-They have loads of information on The Times Top 100 Graduate Employers and a whole section of useful career advice to help you nail your application.
+It has loads of information on the best graduate employers.
+There's also a section of useful career advice to help you nail your application.

 Adzuna Graduate Jobs

 Adzuna is a powerful search engine to help you hunt through the thousands of job opportunities across the UK.

 The site also has loads of useful up-to-date stats for graduates.
 This includes the number of vacancies over the last few months, how salaries are changing and a map showing which areas of the UK have the most graduate job opportunities.

 Prospects is part of the Higher Education Careers Services Unit.
 This is a charity dedicated to improving career prospects for students in the UK.

 The teams behind the site work very closely with universities and the government to produce a huge range of resources and information to help you find your feet in the world of work.

 While you can use it to search for jobs (hundreds are listed), Prospects is arguably most useful for the huge range of well-researched career advice it offers.